-For many, this will be the first time celebrating Juneteenth.
-We asked Zenell Brown to guide us through the new federal holiday and its history.
+Zenell Brown guides us through the new Juneteenth federal holiday and its history.

 On June 17th, 2021, President Joe Biden signed the Juneteenth National Independence Day Act into law.
 That act established Juneteenth as a federal holiday.
-This year, many states, counties, local municipalities, and private businesses are following the federal government’s precedent and for the first time will close up shop in observation of Juneteenth.
+Many states, counties, local municipalities, and private businesses will close up shop in observation of Juneteenth.

 What Is Juneteenth and How Is It Celebrated?

-Before we turn out the office lights and get ready for this day off, let’s remember President Biden’s words: “All Americans can feel the power of this day and learn from our history.”
+Before we get ready for this day away from the office, let’s remember President Biden’s words: “All Americans can feel the power of this day and learn from our history.”
 To that end, to borrow from Historian Mitch Kachun, we must educate, celebrate, and recommit.

 We must educate ourselves about the Civil War and the birth of Juneteenth.
 Freeing enslaved people was not the focus of the Civil War initially and there are many inconsistencies in how the issue of slavery was approached by the United States and the Union government Juneteenth marks the day in 1865 that Union General Gordon Granger marched into Texas to publicly announce to the enslaved people that they were free.
 Absolute equality was guaranteed and enforced right then and there for 250,000 Black men, women and children.